Density of Elliptic Curves over Number Fields with Prescribed Torsion Subgroups: Introduction

-\begin{remark} Most known results mentioned in the introduction (for example, \cite{Duke}, \cite{Najman}, and \cite{Zhao}) hold only over $\bbq$ or certain number fields of bounded degrees, and also they need to know all classes of realizable torsion subgroups $\mathscr{T}$ and compute both quantities $d_\mathscr{T}$ and $d_\mathscr{T'}$ (reciprocals of densities as in Theorem~\ref{old_Harron_Snowden}) explicitly for two realizable torsion subgroups $\mathscr{T}\subsetneq \mathscr{T'}$, to see if $d_\mathscr{T}$ increases as $\mathscr{T}$ gets bigger and deduce an answer to \ref{que4}.
-However, the list of realizable torsion subgroups $\mathscr{T}$ over general number fields~$K$ is not known yet.
+\begin{remark} Most known results mentioned in the introduction (e.g., \cite{Duke}, \cite{Najman}, and \cite{Zhao}) hold only over $\bbq$ or certain number fields of bounded degrees.
+Moreover, they require knowledge all classes of realizable torsion subgroups $\mathscr{T}$ and explicit computations of both quantities $d_\mathscr{T}$ and $d_\mathscr{T'}$ (the reciprocals of densities as in Theorem~\ref{thm:old_Harron_Snowden}) of pairs of realizable torsion subgroups $\mathscr{T}\subsetneq \mathscr{T'}$.
+This is necessary to determine whether $d_\mathscr{T}$ increases as $\mathscr{T}$ grows and consequently, to answer~\ref{que4}.
+However, the complete classification of realizable torsion subgroups~$\mathscr{T}$ over general number fields~$K$ remains unknown.

+In contrast, our approach does not require full knowledge of all realizable torsion subgroups.
+Instead, we focus on determining whether a finite abelian group $\mathscr{T}$ can be realized as a subgroup of the torsion subgroup of an elliptic curve over $K$, without needing to compute densities for all possible extensions $\mathscr{T}\subsetneq \mathscr{T}'$.
+This is made possible by employing a more Galois-theoretic approach.
+Regarding the method of Bruin and Najman \cite{Bruin_Najman}, they computed $\delta_{G,K}$ (as defined in \eqref{BN_delta}) when $g_{m,n}=0$, where $G= \Gamma_1(m,n)$ is viewed as a subgroup of $\GL{n}$.
+However, when $g_{m,n}=1$, even if an elliptic curve $E$ over $K$ exists such that ${E\left(K\right)}_{\tors}$ contains $\bbz/m\bbz\times \bbz/n\bbz$, their method may not allow for a computation of $\delta_{G,K}$ or a comparison of densities for such elliptic curves over $K$.
+Therefore, their approach does not directly lead to our main result, Theorem~\ref{thm:main}, whereas our method remains applicable in these cases.

 In our paper, in order to give an answer to \ref{que4} over arbitrary number fields $K$, we only need to know the realization of a finite abelian group $\mathscr{T}$ as {\bf a subgroup of the torsion subgroup} of an elliptic curve over $K$, but there is no need to know either the realization of each $\mathscr{T'}$ and each $\mathscr{T}$ such that $\mathscr{T}\subsetneq \mathscr{T'}$, or compute the density of each of them, by applying more Galois group theoretic approach.